Skip to main content

 Employment Law

-Vietnam’s labour laws do not distinguish between different categories of worker.
-However, employees are defined more expansively.
-Businesses, global or otherwise, must take note of this when drafting employment contracts with independent contractors or other types of workers who they do not want to regard as employees as they may be considered as employees if criteria are met.
+Vietnam’s labour laws do not always turn only on the label used by the parties.
+Businesses, global or otherwise, must take note of this when drafting employment contracts with independent contractors or other types of workers who they do not want to regard as employees as they may still be considered employees if the statutory criteria are met.

 Employment agreement